 Over the past couple of weeks, I have received a very large number of communications from constituents in relation to the Make the Air Fair campaign, expressing their concern about the need for high-quality mobile services.
-The campaign is concerned smaller mobile networks are being crowded out of the market, meaning "less choice for consumers, worse network coverage, more blackspots, more complaints and higher prices".
+The campaign is concerned that smaller mobile networks are being crowded out of the market, meaning “less choice for consumers, worse network coverage, more blackspots, more complaints and higher prices”.

-In November 2016, Ofcom confirmed that in 2017 it will auction 190 MHz of spectrum, an increase of a third of the total mobile spectrum currently available.
+In November 2016, Ofcom confirmed that, in 2017, it will auction 190 MHz of spectrum, an increase of a third of the total mobile spectrum currently available.
 It also began a consultation into plans to auction the fixed frequencies from which mobile networks can offer their coverage.

 The mobile phone spectrum is currently dominated by four operators.
 BT/EE owns 42%, Three owns 15%, Vodafone owns 29%, and O2 owns 14%.